danhbuidcn/rails_fundamental/README.md

 ## Getting started

-To get started with the app, clone the repo and then run:
+To get started with the app, clone the repo and then create `.env` from `.env.sample`.

+Next, run:
 ```
 $ doker-composer build
 $ docker-composer up